 Additionally, you can specify the actions that should be performed if an error occurs and choose whether you want to create a log file.
 This feature really saves time that you may spend on investigating issues and fixing them.

 To automate recurring import operations, dbForge Studio for MySQL lets you save customized import options as templates.
 You can use these templates as many times as you need or easily share them with your colleagues.

 The above three methods are the most popular methods to import CSV into MySQL.
 But these methods lack automation and thus require human efforts to complete the importing.
 This can be a very tedious task as we are dealing with a huge volume of datasets and on a daily basis.
 Scheduled imports are very essential in such scenarios.

-Skyvia offers an automated service to import the csv files to MySQL without any human intervention on a scheduled basis.
+Skyvia allows automatically import CSV into MySQL without any human intervention on a scheduled basis.

 Skyvia Import is a wizard-based ETL tool that will automatically import csv into MySQL without writing any code.
 You can connect with the cloud servers and import the data or can import a locally saved csv file.
 It also offers additional features like importing data from one source to another, transferring data between the cloud applications and databases, performing joining of the related tables, performing the transformation on the datasets, importing only those records that match certain criteria, and much more.
 The process for importing the data is very easy as it provides several connectors that connect with the data sources and perform operations on them.
 We also get notified with emails when a certain task is completed and can monitor the tasks with detailed logging.

-This article demonstrated four different ways to import a csv file into MySQL.
+This article demonstrated five different ways to import a csv file into MySQL.
 While all these methods suffice the requirements for importing a csv file into MySQL, Skyvia Import provides many more features than the first three methods.
-Comment your preferred method amongst the four listed above and feel free to add any more tools that can help in importing the csv files into MySQL.
+Comment your preferred method amongst the five listed above and feel free to add any more tools that can help in importing the csv files into MySQL.